 We made our way to the bus loading zone at the end of the shopping corridor to board the bus.
 We rode in air conditioned luxury to the loading pier.

 The drive itself was approximately 20 minutes.
 Along the way, our driver, Paul, and our guide, Taneisha, gave us historical, geographical and cultural information about the island and each area we passed through as we drove to the pier.

 What Else is Included in River Rafting on the Martha Brae?

 This was a super informative and interesting part of the trip.

 We were able to view local homes and learn about the process of building homes in Jamaican culture.
 Jamaicans frown upon borrowing credit and having debt.
 Instead they start with a small concrete home, and build on it room by room as their family grows.
 In a few years, a once shanty concrete room is now a palace.

-We drove by the school where Usain Bolt attended and started his running career to become the Fastest Man in the World.
+We drove by the school where Usain Bolt attended and started his running career to earn the title “The Fastest Man in the World”.

 We even learned a few Jamaican words and phrases before heading down the Martha Brae.

 Once we arrived at the port, we were all issued life vests and separated into two and three person groups according to our families or parties.